Col-E/recaf-site/src/dev/workspace-model/README.md

 * `WorkspaceCloseListener`: When a prior workspace is closed within the manager.
 * `WorkspaceModificationListener`: When the active workspace's model is changed _(Supporting resource added/removed)_

-When creating services and CDI enabled classes, you can annotate the class with `@AutoRegisterWorkspaceListeners` to automatically register and unregister the class based on what is necessary for the CDI scope.

 ## Accessing classes/files in the workspace

 Classes and files reside within the `WorkspaceResource` items in a `Workspace`.
 You can access the resources directly like so: